zama-ai/tfhe-rs/tfhe/docs/tutorials/ascii_fhe_string.md

 }
 ```

-We can remove the branch this way:
+You can remove the branch this way:

 ```rust
 pub const UP_LOW_DISTANCE: u8 = 32;